ninest/Shots/README.md

 <!-- ![GitHub](https://img.shields.io/github/license/themindstorm/Shots?style=flat-square) -->
 <!-- [![HitCount](http://hits.dwyl.com/themindstorm/NextBusSG.svg)](http://hits.dwyl.com/themindstorm/NextBusSG)  -->

 **How to play?** One player reads out cards.
 All other players have to drink based off of what the card says.
+Those who fail to do so are out of the game.
 See the images below for a clearer explanation.

 ## Gallery
 ![app images](./readme-images/gallery/1.png)